Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-If you want a lighter, more refined version of traditional country decor, then look to our French country decor ideas for inspiration.
+If you want a lighter, more refined version of traditional pastoral decor, then look to our French country decor ideas for inspiration.

-‘French country style is soft, rustic, elegant and casual, with traditional freestanding furniture, lots of wood and exposed stone walls, and a penchant for off-whites, soft blues and yellows,’ explains fabric designer Vanessa Arbuthnott.
+‘French country decor ideas focus on a look that's soft, rustic, elegant and casual,’ explains fabric designer Vanessa Arbuthnott.
+'The style incorporates traditional freestanding furniture, lots of wood and exposed stone walls, and a penchant for off-whites, soft blues and yellows.'

 It’s an easy look to recreate as it doesn’t rely on closely coordinated accessories, matching suites of furniture or lots of designer pieces.
 Instead, its eclectic, mismatched style is all part of the charm.